 Although many common building types are included in this tool, some building types and configurations may not be eligible.
 By clicking on the "Start your Estimate" button below, you will enter the 179D DOE Calculator and be asked to enter six building characteristics to determine your eligibility.
+In addition,The 179D DOE Calculator is based on ASHRAE Standard 90.1-2001 and is only valid for buildings placed in service before 1/1/2016.
 If a building is not eligible to use the 179D DOE Calculator, qualification for the 179D tax deduction can be determined with separate modeling using a different modeling tool.

 Eligible buildings can use the 179D DOE Calculator to determine qualification for lighting, envelope, and HVAC system.
 A 179D DOE Calculator Results Report will be provided as documentation of the qualification and eligibility status.
 The report does not preclude the need for a certification of the property performance from a qualified individual (a licensed contractor or engineer in the jurisdiction of the building location).

 What are the different compliance pathways for qualification for the 179D tax deduction?